CHI-CityTech/QuantumMusic/InitialProposal.md

 - **Enable Deep Analysis**: Understanding the contextual interplay between elements can reveal meta-patterns that define entire styles or traditions.

 ##### **Conclusion**
 Contextual understanding, as enabled by entanglement, bridges the structural precision of syntax with the emotional depth of semantics.
-This unique capability positions quantum systems as powerful tools for not only analyzing but also generating music that resonates with both the structural and expressive facets of human creativity.
+This capability positions quantum systems as powerful tools for not only analyzing but also generating music that resonates with both the structural and expressive facets of human creativity.

 #### **1.2.3 Probabilistic Sampling: Embracing Variability**
 Quantum computing operates on probabilistic principles, making it well-suited for modeling the inherent variability in music.
 This includes: